iemter/llama/README.md

 | 33B    | 4  |
 | 65B    | 8  |

+You can also use `inference.py` with a lot of args on a single GPU.
+The 7B model works on a Single NVIDIA 4070Ti GPU.

+An inference-script is provided with inference.py.
+You need to add the folder with the model checkpoints using the --model_path argument and the tokenizer using the --tokenizer_path.

+You can also change parameters such as `temperature`, `top_p`, `max_seq_len`, `max_batch_size` or `max_gen_len` if you so desire.
 ## FAQ

 - [1.
 The download.sh script doesn't work on default bash in MacOS X](FAQ.md#1)